-The help window is a browser for displaying help information on TOPCAT; it can be obtained by clicking the Help () button that appears in the toolbar of most windows.
+The help window is a browser for displaying help information on TOPCAT; it can be obtained by clicking the Help ( ) button that appears in the toolbar of most windows.
 It views the text contained in this document, so it may be what you are looking at now.

-The panel on the left hand side gives a hierarchical view of the available help topics, and the panel on the right hand side displays the help text itself.
-The bar in between the two can be dragged with the mouse to affect the relative sizes of these windows.
+The panel on the right hand side displays the currently selected section of help text itself.
+The panel on the left gives a couple of ways of selecting this view: